glitchboyl/timeline-component-demo/README.md

 When you start the application, you should see there is a add clip button in the left side panel.

 when you have click it, it will increase a clip block that can drag into the timeline panel.

+All the clip blocks are draggable, and the timeline panel area is droppable.